ILANZ, In-House Lawyers Association of New Zealand

 What does the Committee do?

-The Committee is responsible for the governance of ILANZ and delivers its strategy through NZLS staff based at the National Office in Wellington.
-The Committee advocates on behalf of members, represents members at the NZLS Council and Wellington Branch Council, administers the ILANZ Scholarship and the ILANZ Awards, and oversees events such as the annual Conference, other CPD opportunities and networking events, including those delivered through its valued partners.
+The Committee is responsible for the operation and governance of ILANZ and delivers its strategy alongside NZLS staff based in the Auckland office.
+The Committee represents the interests of the inhouse community in New Zealand.
+It runs the highly successful annual ILANZ Conference, advocates on behalf of inhouse practitioners, represents inhouse members at the NZLS Council, administers the ILANZ Awards, develops resources and contributes to organising events for networking and CPD opportunities through its valued partners.
+The Committee has a permanent representative on the Wellington Branch Council.

-• promoting the objects of ILANZ.
-ILANZ’s objects (as set out in the ILANZ Rules) are to:
+the objects of ILANZ (as set out in the ILANZ Rules) and which are to:

 • Identify member education and development needs and broker opportunities to meet these needs;